 Driving policy compliance and generating savings are among the biggest challenges for travel managers.
-But building the best business travel program will never be enough if your travellers don’t buy it.
-To reach your objectives, you may have thought about implementing gamification and incentivisation.
-But can rewarding good (compliant) behaviour deliver you the cost and compliance outcomes that you are looking for?
+But building the best business travel program will never be enough if your travelers don’t buy it.
+To reach your objectives, you may have thought about implementing gamification and incentivization.
+But can rewarding good (compliant) behavior deliver you the cost and compliance outcomes that you are looking for?

 Let’s start with definitions:

 - Gamification is the adaptation of a task so that it takes on the form of a game

 - Incentivization is the act of providing incentives to make something more attractive

 Common incentivization programs include “carrots” to reward travelers with financial compensation, vouchers or gifts for booking the cheaper travel option.

 In May 2018, Teresa Matheson, Managing Director at Egencia in Australia, participated in a panel at GBTA on the topic “Beating the Rebels using Gamification”.
 But are your business travelers rebels that need to be disciplined?
 Do they even know they are rebels or is it because they cannot find an answer to their needs in your travel program?
 Before choosing the carrot, think about what your travelers really want to eat…